OpenRefine/OpenRefine/docs/docs/manual/exploring.md

 ## Data types

 Each piece of information (each cell) in OpenRefine is assigned a data type.
-By default every cell will be considered a “string,” but you can have OpenRefine convert cell contents into other data types later.
+At first every cell will be considered a “string,” but you can have OpenRefine convert cell contents into other data types later.
 This is set at the cell level, not at the column level.

-You can see data types in action when you preview a new project: check the box that says “Attempt to parse cell text into numbers” and cells will be converted to the number type based on their contents.
+You can see data types in action when you preview a new project: check the box that says “Attempt to parse cell text into numbers” and cells will be converted to the “number” data type based on their contents.
 You’ll see numbers change from black text to green if they are recognized.

 The data type will determine what you can do with the value.
-For example, if you want to add two values together, they must both be recognized as the “number” data type.
+For example, if you want to add two values together, they must both be recognized as the number type.

 You can check data types at any time by:
 *   clicking “edit” on a single cell (where you can also edit the type)